trentdev1/technical-assessment/README.md

 const lastID = ids.length > 0 ?
 Math.max(...ids) : 1;
 ```

 Whilst designing my API, I knew I wanted to make an OpenAPI specification as this is standard for APIs, and a really good habit to get into doing.
-To do this, I used AI to generate a very basic OpenAPI
+To do this, I used AI to generate a very basic OpenAPI specification.
+Using rhe generated boilerplate, I built upon it until all API endpoints and their usage was covered.
+Using AI this way, instead of copy-pasting results, I can improve my knowledge and understanding by writing the specification first hand, ensuring I know what is happening rather than relying on AI to do all the heavy lifting.

 Summary of what I learned
 -